Sudi10/google-homepage/README.md

 For this mini-project, I decontructed Google's homepage and rebuilt it.
-If you look closely, you will see that I did not a built a functioning replicate.
-However, it could easily be accomplished with additionally coding.
+If you look closely, you will see that I did not built a functioning replicate.
+However, it can easily be accomplished with additionally coding.